‘Empire’ Recap: Jamal Loses His Cool & The Family Fights To Get Bella Back

 In the wake of Hakeem losing custody of Bella, the Lyon family is reeling.
 Diana had more wicked plans for the Lyons on the Nov.
 29 episode, and this time she targeted Jamal.

 Since winning full custody of Bella, Anika and Angelo are living it up like a happy little family.
 Hakeem is watching them from afar, and he is all kinds of pissed about it.
 Thirsty has to hold Hakeem back from making a scene.
-Thirsty promises Hakeem that he’ll get Bella back.
+Thirsty promises Hakeem that they’ll get Bella back.
 They just have to be smart about it.

 Over at Empire, Eddie Barker is keeping Becky, Calvin, Porsha, and Tori up all night working.
 Eddie is always looking for perfection, but he’s pushing everyone way too hard.
 Calvin tells Porsha that she needs to start standing up to Cookie, or she’s going to continue to walk all over her.
 Later, when Cookie ignores her, Porsha finally fires back.
 She goes on strike with other employees!
-Cookie knows things have to change, or nothing’s going to get better.
+Cookie knows things have to change at Empire, or nothing’s going to get better.
 She reminds everyone at Empire of how the Lyons have helped them in the past.
 At the end of the day, they’re family.
 Porsha helps end the strike.

 Lucious tells the family that he’s going to handle the Bella situation.
 Is the old Lucious really back?
 Cookie trusts him.
 Let’s hope her trust pays off.
 Lucious goes to see Anika and makes her an offer.
 If she agrees to shared custody, he’ll make Bella joint heir of Empire with the boys.
 Anika doesn’t say no. First, Lucious wants a family visit, which she agrees to.